-Begin to Learn a Little German for Your Upcoming Trip!
+Begin to Learn Some German Phrases for Your Upcoming Trip!

 Things to Know About Learning the German Language